 Inside bets are a feature of roulette.
 These bets are the least likely to occur, but as a result, they offer the biggest cash prizes.
 Good examples of inside bets or streets, splits and straight-up bets.

 Blackjack is a game which offers players insurance.
-Should the dealer have an ace or a ten showing, then players may assume that the dealer has a good chance of having blackjack.
-In which case, they are entitled to take an insurance bet (at an additional cost).
+Should the dealer have an ace showing, then players may assume that the dealer has a good chance of having blackjack.
+In which case, they are entitled to take an insurance bet (at an additional cost of commonly half the original bet).
 If the dealer does have blackjack, the player will win a 2:1 payout, irrespective if they win or lose the hand.
 If not, they will lose their insurance bet.
 Most blackjack pros warn against taking insurance bets.

 Found in French roulette, the La Partage Rule is similar to En Prison.
 If the ball lands in the zero pocket, the player loses half their bet, and the other half is paid back without the option of leaving it in prison.